icgc-dcc/dcc-portal/dcc-portal-api/API.md

 * REST - Representational State Transfer

 ## Portal Architecture and the API
-The API module of the dcc-portal project sits between the UI and PQL.
+The API module of the dcc-portal project sits between the UI and PQL infrastructure.
 State is manuplated by users using the UI and the UI sends REST requests to the API.
 The API consumes these requests, performs any needed business logic, and hands off a query to the PQL module if needed.
 When the PQL module returns with data, additional business logic may be performed by